CALL TO ARTISTS

 A week-long, in-person residency that coincides with Kolaj Fest New Orleans (7-11 June 2023), during which artists will explore the city, learn about the history and materials of street art, and make artwork for public display that Kolaj Fest attendees and New Orleanians will be able to view.

-Early Deadline to Apply: 12 February 2023.
-The Final Deadline (if space is available) is 16 April 2023.
+Deadline to Apply: Sunday, 16 April 2023.
 Submissions will be reviewed on a rolling basis until space is filled.
 Artists are encouraged to apply well before the deadline.

 In this week-long, project-driven collage residency, artists will delve into the history, methods and major artists of the “street art” movement with a particular emphasis on collage.
 Participants will endeavor to put some of those methods into practice, taking their collage art out into the streets.
 Documenting the entire process will be integral to the project, as the resulting work will be published in a Kolaj Street Krewe book to be announced at a later date.